Castor Oil – Learn About Castor Oil Here!

 Edgar Cayce, who authored the Encyclopedia of Healing, said that castor oil supported the healing of the small intestines, particularly the lymphatic tissue – this allowed for tissue growth and repair.

-Modern Castor Oil Uses
+Modern Castor Oil Uses & Benefits

 In the recent centuries, however, natural castor oil (also sometimes referred to as caster oil) was at first identified as a laxative and as a lubricant.
 Mothers used to feed it to their children as a relief for tummy aches.
 When taken orally, castor oil helped ease the pain of constipation and mild diarrhea.
 On the other hand, it was used to lubricate the wheels of wagons and carts.
 It was also used as an aircraft lubricant during the First World War.